rahmant3/polymath-iot/quickfeather/README.md

 ## Build

-In order to build the project, issue:
+In order to build the project, issue the following from a windows command line.

    `wsl sh build.sh`

-In order to clean the project, issue:
+In order to clean the project, issue the following from a windows command line.

   `wsl sh build.sh clean`